-Try using the methods above in order to deter them from destroying your feeders,
+Try using the methods above to deter them from destroying your feeders,

-Once they are able to reach your wooden feeder, they'll make short work of chewing it apart to get at the bird seed.
+Once they can reach your wooden feeder, they'll make quick work of chewing it apart to get at the birdseed.

 Look for feeders that are made from tough plastic such as Lexan, as well as metal-reinforced portals where the birds get the seed.

-Another design offered by Droll Yankee, a well known supplier of bird feeders, is the
+Another design offered by Droll Yankee, a well-known supplier of bird feeders, is the Droll Yankees Flipper

-Droll Yankees FlipperYankee Flipper This feeder is squirrel proof and almost more fun to watch the squirrels try than feeding the birds, well almost.
+This feeder is squirrel-proof and almost more fun to watch the squirrels try to get at the seed than watching the birds, well, almost.

 Another option is to use Diversion Feeders.
 These are feeders that will attract them away from your bird feeders.

-Who knows, maybe you'll come to enjoy their activity on a cold day when there seems to be no other life in the great outdoors.
+Who knows, maybe you'll come to enjoy their activity on a wintry day when there seems to be no other life in the great outdoors.